Aspherical manifolds, Mellin transformation and a question of Bobadilla-Koll\'{a}r: The rational and integral Bobadilla-Koll ar questions

 Since both $R\Gamma(U_\lambda, \sF)$ and $i_x^*\sF$ are bounded complexes with finitely generated cohomology groups, it follows from Lemma \ref{lemma_algebra} that $R\Gamma(U_\lambda, \sF)\to i_x^*\sF$ is an isomorphism. \end{proof}

 \begin{cor} Let $A$ be an abelian variety, and let $\sF$ be a $\Z$-constructible complex.
-If the cohomology group of $\sM_*(\sF)$ in every degree is a finitely generated abelian group, then $\sF$ is locally constant. \end{cor} \begin{proof} Since $\sM_*(\sF\Lotimes_\Z \K) \cong \sM_*(\sF) \Lotimes_\Z \K$, our assumption implies that $\sM_*(\sF\Lotimes_\Z \K)$ has finite dimensional cohomology groups.
+If the cohomology group of $\sM_!(\sF)$ in every degree is a finitely generated abelian group, then $\sF$ is locally constant. \end{cor} \begin{proof} Since $\sM_!(\sF\Lotimes_\Z \K) \cong \sM_!(\sF) \Lotimes_\Z \K$, our assumption implies that $\sM_!(\sF\Lotimes_\Z \K)$ has finite dimensional cohomology groups.
 So $\sF\Lotimes_\Z \K$ are locally constant by Corollary \ref{c26}.
 Now the assertion follows from Lemma \ref{lemma_KZ}. \end{proof}

 The rest of this section is devoted to proving Proposition \ref{prop_nonzero} and to answer the integral homology version of the Bobadilla-Koll\'ar question for abelian varieties.
 To this end, we will use induction to reduce to the case when $A$ is a simple abelian variety.
-We first need some preparatory results about simple abelian varieties.
+We first need the following result about simple abelian varieties.